Methods of the Modern Brewhouse

 - Filling from above with a line below the grain bed should work also

-- It is important to stir thoroughly but gently
+- It is important to stir thoroughly but gently after dough in

 - Continuous recirculation with direct fired MLT is beneficial